 - Other programs are for a semester or year and the students live in the country and attend classes while abroad.

 Do I have to know a foreign language to study abroad?

 - Most programs either offer beginning language while you’re abroad or are in English-speaking countries or don’t require any prior study of a foreign language.

-- Only three programs (Milan, Nantes and Salamanca) require that you already know the language before you go.
+- Only three programs (Milan, Poitiers and Salamanca) require that you already know the language before you go.

 Do I have to be an English major to go to London?